-- Ensuring that all registered pupils are provided with independent careers guidance from Year 7 to Year 13. - Ensuring that arrangements are in place to allow a range of education and training providers to access all pupils and inform them about approved technical education qualifications and apprenticeships.
-A policy statement will set out these arrangements. - Ensuring that the independent careers guidance is presented in an impartial manner, showing no bias or favouritism towards a particular institution, education or work option. - Ensuring that the guidance includes information on the range of education or training options, including apprenticeships and technical education routes. - Ensuring this policy does not discriminate on any grounds. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Providing clear advice and guidance to the Headteacher on which they can base a strategy for careers education and guidance which meets the school's legal requirements.
+- Ensuring that all registered students are provided with independent careers guidance from Year 7 to Year 13. - Ensuring that arrangements are in place to allow a range of education and training providers to access all students and inform them about approved technical education qualifications and apprenticeships.
+A policy statement will set out these arrangements. - Ensuring that the independent careers guidance is presented in an impartial manner, showing no bias or favouritism towards a particular institution, education or work option. - Ensuring that the guidance includes information on the range of education or training options, including apprenticeships and technical education routes. - Ensuring that the guidance that is provided promotes the best interests of students. - Ensuring this policy does not discriminate on any grounds. - Handling complaints regarding this policy as outlined in the school's complaints policy. - Providing clear advice and guidance to the headteacher on which they can base a strategy for careers education and guidance which meets the school's legal requirements.